junleyan/junleyan.github.io/essays/uiframework.md

 Bootstrap gave me speed.
 It wasn't just about making a webpage look pretty, it was about efficiency.
 Instead of spending hours writing CSS to make a navbar look decent, I could just drop in a Bootstrap component and be done with it.
 I remember the first time I used one of its pre-made components, it was a button.
 A simple button that looked polished, with a neat hover effect and consistent spacing.
 I was hooked.
 Why waste hours reinventing the wheel when Bootstrap already had a well-designed, accessible version of that wheel?

 Another big win was responsiveness.
 Making websites responsive used to be the stuff of nightmares.
 I had to write endless media queries and experiment with different breakpoints, often hitting refresh a hundred times to see if the layout looked right on my phone.
 But with Bootstrap's grid system, responsiveness was baked in.
 I could throw together a page layout and trust that it would adapt to various screen sizes.
-It's like I was given a safety net—no matter what kind of device someone used, the layout would adjust beautifully without my having to micromanage every detail.
+It's like I was given a safety net no matter what kind of device someone used, the layout would adjust beautifully without my having to micromanage every detail.

 ## Software Engineering Benefits